rticommunity/rticonnextdds-connector-js/README.rst

 distributed networking databus.

-*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS databus* in Javascript and other languages.
+*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS databus* in JavaScript and other languages.

 Documentation
 -------------

-To get started and learn more about *RTI Connector for Javascript* see the `documentation here. <https://community.rti.com/static/documentation/connector/1.0.0/api/javascript/index.html>`__
+To get started and learn more about *RTI Connector for JavaScript* see the `documentation here. <https://community.rti.com/static/documentation/connector/1.0.0/api/javascript/index.html>`__

 Examples